Reviews and Comments

 I just wished there was more.
 More about different kinds of Fungi, more about recent science, about the importance of Fungi in different cultures etc. But I assume this is just no the scope and also not the ambition of this book, it's not meant to be an intro into mycology.

 If I could I would give it 4.5 stars.
 It was very interesting and it made me want to dig more fungi related books, but it was not perfect.
-E.g. I felt a bit less invested than when reading "Never Home Alone" by Rob Dunn last …
+E.g. I felt a bit less invested than when reading "Never Home Alone" by Rob …

-reviewed Human Acts by Han Kang Hong
+reviewed Human Acts by Han Kang (duplicate)

-Han Kang Hong: Human Acts (Hardcover, 2017, Hogarth Press) 5 stars
+Han Kang (duplicate): Human Acts (Hardcover, 2017, Hogarth Press)

 From the internationally bestselling author of “The Vegetarian,” a rare and astonishing (The Observer) portrait …